 Each of the three accountabilities in Scrum ensures that the Scrum Team delivers value to the organization.
 Understanding the purpose behind each of the three Scrum accountabilities can help team members better navigate how they can interact together to maximize the value of the product resulting from their work.
 To learn more about Scrum, signup for Rebel Scrum’s Applying Professional Scrum course.
 It really is Scrum 101… and beyond!

-Rebel Scrum is proud to sponsor Madison's first Scrum Day conference, scheduled for September 14, 2023.
+Rebel Scrum is the host of Madison's Scrum Day conference.
 Scrum Day is an immersive one-day conference that unites scrum experts, enthusiasts, and professionals.
 It provides a wealth of insights, interactive sessions, and networking opportunities, fostering knowledge expansion and professional growth within the agile community.